Worzel Gummidge: Outline

 The first paperback version of the first book, released in 1941, has the distinction of being the first story book published by the famous children's imprint Puffin.

 Adaptations

 Children's Hour

 The first broadcast with Worzel was before World War II on the BBC's Children's Hour.
 By 1946, Worzel was played by veteran radio actor Philip Wade, John by John Clark, Susan by Rosamund Barnes, and Earthy Mangold by Mabel Constanduros.
-Later, Worzel was played by Denis Folwell, who went on to play Jack Archer in the long-running BBC radio 4 soap opera The Archers.
+Later, Worzel was played by Denis Folwell, who went on to play Jack Archer in the long-running BBC Radio soap opera The Archers.

 Worzel Gummidge Turns Detective

 The character first appeared on television in 1953 in a four-part series starring Frank Atkinson in the title role.

 Jackanory

 In July 1967 five Worzel Gummidge stories were read on Jackanory by Gordon Rollings.
-Worzel Gummidge Again was read in November 1974 (with one story tying in with Guy Fawkes Night) by Geoffrey Bayldon, later to appear in the 1979-81 TV series.
+Worzel Gummidge Again was read in November 1974 (with one story tying in with Guy Fawkes Night) by Geoffrey Bayldon, who later appeared in the 1979-81 TV series.